PHLO+ Voice Information

-International calling
+International Calling

-• Any calls outside the United States, Canada, and Puerto Rico are disabled by default.
+• International calling disabled by default.
 You can enable international calling by contacting our support dept. International calls will be charged by the minute and added to your monthly invoice.
-Our international rates are listed here.
-Please note that in order to make international calls, you must be signed up with EFT (automatic bank drafts)
+To make international calls, dial 011 then the country code and phone number.

 Special Numbers